 Patient & family education

-Patient and family education is important to manage ongoing medical (bladder, bowel), functional (mobility, self-care), and p to emphasize the prevention of secondary SCI-related complications.
+Patient and family education are important to manage ongoing medical and functional comorbidities and to prevent secondary SCI-related complications.

 - The pathophysiology of spinal stroke is not nearly as well understood as cerebral infarction.